keu/docs/learn/airflow-fivetran.md

 6. Click **SAVE & TEST**.
 After your connection has been tested click **CONTINUE**.

 7. Click on **Start Sync** to start your initial sync.
-This initial synchronization will load all historic metadata from your GitHub repository and has to be completed in Fivetran for the sync job to become active.
-Once Fivetran job is active, you can set the sync frequency under the **Setup** tab or kick-off the sync job via the Fivetran API with Airflow.
+This initial synchronization will load all historic metadata from your GitHub repository and has to be completed in Fivetran for the sync to become active.
+Once the Fivetran sync is active, you can set the sync frequency under the **Setup** tab or kick-off the sync via the Fivetran API with Airflow.

     ![Initial sync completed](/img/guides/complete_initial_sync.png)

 ## Step 5: Generate a Fivetran API key

-You have now created a Fivetran sync job that will extract new metadata from a GitHub repository and load it into a relational database on a time-based schedule.
-But to run the sync job every time a specific event happens in your data ecosystem, you will need to use Airflow for orchestration.
+You have now created a Fivetran sync that will extract new metadata from a GitHub repository and load it into a relational database on a time-based schedule.
+But to run the sync every time a specific event happens in your data ecosystem, you will need to use Airflow for orchestration.

 In order to connect Airflow to Fivetran, you will need a Fivetran API key.